All Products

 2

-The Iceberg connector can be used to read data from or write data to an Iceberg table and read or write table metadata.
+An Iceberg connector can be used to read data or metadata from or write data or metadata to an Iceberg table.
 In addition to basic SQL statements, the Iceberg connector also supports the SQL statements that are described in the following table.

-For more information, see Schema and table management in the official Presto documentation.
+See the Partition a table section in this topic and Schema and table management in the official documentation.

-For more information, see Materialized views management in the official Presto documentation.
+See the Materialized views section in this topic and Materialized view management in the official documentation.

 Partition a table